Shakespeare Center of Los Angeles

 Since 1985, The Shakespeare Center of Los Angeles (formerly Shakespeare Festival/LA) has been a vibrant hub of education programs, professional productions, and special events.
 Each production is set against a local backdrop to reflect the diverse cultures, history, landscape, and people of the community.
 The education department offers community-based programs for teenagers that combine job training and professional development with academic enrichment, human relations training, and hands-on arts experiences.
 Through participation in these programs, youths gain an increased capacity for economic self-sufficiency, confidence in an academic setting, conflict-resolution skills, and an appreciation for diversity.
 The Will Power to Schools program offers classroom-based methods for educators to help students connect with Shakespeare in exciting ways.

-For Shakespeare in American Communities, The Shakespeare Center of Los Angeles will present student matinees A Midsummer Night’s Dream (March 2014) directed by Associate Artistic Director Chris Anthony, as part of the WillPower to Schools program.
-The company will provide related educational activities, including workshops, post-performance talkbacks, and a study guide.
-They anticipate reaching 30 schools in Los Angeles.
+For Shakespeare in American Communities, The Shakespeare Center of Los Angeles will present student matinees of A Midsummer Night's Dream directed by Education Director Chris Anthony.
+The company will provide related educational activities, including professional development for teachers, workshops, post-show discussions, and a study guide.
+They anticipate reaching 30 schools from California.